-CalFresh, California’s version of SNAP, is an entitlement program that provides monthly benefits to low-income households to buy the food they need to maintain adequate nutritional levels.
+CalFresh, California’s version of SNAP, is the largest food program in California that provides monthly benefits to low-income households to buy the food they need to maintain adequate nutritional levels.

 The program issues monthly electronic benefits that can be used to buy food at most grocery stores and many farmers markets throughout California.